bonn2/unofficial-ssx-fabric-connector/README.md

 # Unofficial-SSX-Fabric-Connector
 An unofficial port of https://github.com/ServerSelectorX/ServerSelectorX-Connector to fabric

-This is a sactionioned unofficial port that allows you to connect a sub-server to one hub server and report playercount, max playercount, and online status.
+This is a sanctioned unofficial port that allows you to connect a sub-server to one hub server and report playercount, max playercount, and online status.

 **This does not have support for SSX addons**